LoganRickert/Phonotate.App/README.md

 - Live waveform visualization during recording.
 - Options to retry, save, or skip prompts.
 - Transcription feedback to evaluate recording quality.
+- Play TTS of prompt or specific word to hear how it sounds.
+- Edit prompt right on page to fix issues with flow.
 ---

 ## 🔧 Future Updates